What’s Powering Your Performance?

 I often talk with my clients about “strategic management,” which is the on-going ability of the organization to identify the right things to work on, and then to actually work on them – as opposed to getting consumed by day-to-day work that puts things off-track.

 What powers Shane’s performance system is a “culture of accountability.”
-What does that look like?

 There are clear priorities for each team – and the company as a whole – to focus on